 McLuhan took it, along with a long tradition, that language is what distinguishes human beings from other beings.
 It followed that if we want to know what human being is, we must learn what language is.
-But if language and human experience were interrelated from the start (“the first stage of apprehension is already poetic” as McLuhan wrote Pound, Letters 229), the analysis of experience as an analogous mode of investigation to linguistic analysis lay close at hand.
+But if language and human experience were interrelated from the start (“the first stage of apprehension is already poetic” as McLuhan wrote Pound already in 1951, Letters 229), the analysis of experience as an analogous mode of investigation to linguistic analysis lay close at hand.

 Now the exercise of language may be analyzed as presupposing choices among available ‘contesting’ sounds and grammatical markers.
 But these ‘choices’ are, of course, neither conscious, in the main, nor situated in normal time and space.
 When we speak, these choices have always already been made — but when and where and by whom they have been made remains utterly obscure.

 McLuhan studied human experience in a comparable way: